Puppy and kitten fragility

-- Protection – Make certain to keep unvaccinated puppies and kittens away from other pets.
-In addition, encourage pet owners to leave them at home.
+- Protection – Make certain to keep unvaccinated puppies and kittens away from other furry friends.
+In addition, encourage pet parents to leave them at home.

 - Ask if you’re not sure – don’t be afraid to ask if a puppy or kitten has received any vaccines.